ZitongLan/ZitongLan.github.io/_pages/about.md

 </div>
 <br>

 <span style="color:red;"> I am actively looking for a 2026 summer internship position.
 Please drop me a email if there is a good fit in the research topics!
-I am in general interested in acoustic field modeling, spatial audio generation and audio generation and editing</span>
+I am in general interested in acoustic field modeling,  audio generation and editing and spatial audio rendering</span>